peteroupc/peteroupc.github.io/random.md

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,
--  generating "salts" to vary cryptographic hashes of the same password,
+-  generating "salts" to vary hash codes of the same password,
 -  use in communications between two networked computers,
 -  use in transfer, transport, messaging, and other communication protocols, and
 -  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.